 Rondout remains committed to excellence and to providing students with a strong educational experience that balances Common Core and fundamental skills.
 While Rondout believes in the power of assessment, it also believes that each child is more than a sum of his/her test scores while acknowledging that these test scores may be the gatekeepers which open and close doors to opportunities in life.
 Utilization of our existing assessment framework supports the measurement of both individual student growth and program effectiveness in order to optimize each child’s success as a learner.

-The 2014-2015 Assessment Update linked below provides an overview of student performance and an agenda highlighting areas for growth and school improvement.
 Questions regarding this report or the overall assessment framework should be directed to Dr. Jenny Wojcik, Superintendent, firstname.lastname@example.org.